InnerPeace080/passport-accountkit/README.md

 ## Install

-    $ npm install passport-facebook
+    $ npm install passport-accountkit

 ## Usage

 #### Create an Application

-Before using `passport-facebook`, you must register an application with Facebook.
+Before using `passport-accountkit`, you must register an application with Facebook.
 If you have not already done so, a new application can be created at [Facebook Developers](https://developers.facebook.com/).
 Your application will be issued an app ID and app secret, which need to be provided to the strategy.